sylabs/examples/database/mariadb/README.md

 FLUSH PRIVILEGES;
 exit
 ```
-If you get an `ERROR:`, then the command was not type correctly.
+If you get an `ERROR:`, then the command was not typed correctly.

-After you type `exit` you should still be in the container, ie. your promt should look like this:
+After you type `exit` you should still be in the container, i.e., your promt should look like this:
 ```
 Singularity mariadb/mariadb.sif:~>
 ```

 <br>

-Now we’ll shut down the mariadb service inside the container:
+Now we’ll shut down the MariaDB service inside the container:
 ```
 mysqladmin -u root -p shutdown
 ```